July 20, 2021 · 7 min read

 When managing multiple projects it’s so time-consuming to switch tabs from one to another.
 On Planyway you can add any board to the current one and see them together on one page which is extremely important when managing people’s workload.
 For a more clear project overview, choose Board lane view and see each board in a separate lane.

-On Trello, you see all cards together which might become very overwhelming.
+On the Trello timeline, you see all cards together which might become very overwhelming.
 Planyway adds filters to see only the cards you need.
 Cards can be filtered by members, lists, or labels.

-The only way for completing cards on Trello is to move them onto the Done list on your board.
+The only way for completing cards on Trello is to do it in a Trello card.
+And the problem is that it won’t be visible on the timeline.
+On Planyway no matter what view is used, you can complete cards straight away and have completed cards crossed, so you’re always aware of what is done.
+Another useful option - you can choose whether you want to see completed cards or not in the View Settings.to move them onto the Done list on your board.
 As a result, you can see completed cards only in List lanes.
 On Planyway no matter what view is used, you can complete cards, then choose whether you want to see completed cards or not.

 Most people don’t work at weekends, so it’s nice to have the option to switch them off which is possible on Planyway.